 You’ve likely heard about gratitude and the gorgeous benefits of having some kind of gratitude practice.

-Either way, the purpose of this post is to look into what gratitude actually is, and then dive into 10 tools & practices that will help a consistent attitude of gratitude seep into your daily life.
+Either way, the purpose of this post is to look into what gratitude actually is, and then dive into 10 tools & practices that will help you cultivate a consistent attitude of gratitude into your daily life.

-You might really resonate with some, and others you may not.
+You might really resonate with some, and others maybe less so.

-There are 10 for you to have a play with and decide which help you live with deeper, more consistent gratitude.
+There are 10 tools for you to have a play with and decide which help you live with deeper, more consistent gratitude.

 Use this post to experiment with what makes you truly feel – and allow this process to come from your heart.

 You very likely already know that gratitude is an experience or emotion that generates feelings or thoughts of love, thankfulness, warmth & kindness.

 It’s felt through an experience of something good happening to you, which is then associated with someone (or something) that made this experience possible for you.

 It expresses itself in many forms.

-However it expresses itself for you, when experiencing deep heartfelt gratitude, you’ll very likely drop into a state of bliss full of joy & contentment.
+However it expresses itself for you, when experiencing deep heartfelt gratitude, you’ll very likely drop into a state of bliss that’s full of joy & contentment.